 The Upper Owyhee, mostly contained in the states of Nevada and Idaho, offers one of the most remote, awesome wilderness river trips in the entire North American Continent.
 There are two different sections of the upper river that we float.
 Both trips are limited to ten guests and five guides.

-The put-in is around 5000' elevation near the Duck Valley Indian Reservation and will vary with our take-out usually at the Three Forks launch site.
-Due to the numerous rapids and narrow, rocky courses, we use a small 13' raft to carry the community camp equipment, and each person or couple paddles their own inflatable kayak.
-There are at least two portages on this section and we travel light in order to minimize the delay and hard work these present.
+The put-in is around 5000' above sea level near the Duck Valley Indian Reservation and our take-out is usually at the Three Forks launch site.
+Due to the numerous rapids and narrow, rocky courses, we use a small 13' raft to carry the community camp equipment, and each person paddles their own inflatable kayak.
+If you prefer to ride in a guided raft, let us know.
+There are at least two portages on this section, and we travel light in order to minimize the delay and hard work these present.
 Due to the extreme remoteness and inaccessibility of the area, wildlife sightings are best on this part of the river.
 This canyon is as remote as anyplace on the North American continent.